arcsecond-io/arcsecond-io.github.io/docs/observations/external-storage-aws.md

 ![Screenshot](/images/storage-aws-iam-user-ro-02.png)

-3. Click the "Add Policy" button on the upper-right to start the short workflow of creating a new policies.
+3. Click the "Create Policy" button on the upper-right to start the short workflow of creating a new policies.

 ![Screenshot](/images/storage-aws-iam-user-ro-03.png)